 Western Heritage Center – An affiliate of the Smithsonian Institution, this museum has the interactive history of Billings and the region.
 It is housed in one of our city’s oldest buildings, the original Parmly Billings Memorial Library

-Yellowstone River – The longest free flowing river in the lower 48 states and a beautiful place to enjoy.
+Yellowstone River – The longest free-flowing river in the lower 48 states and a beautiful place to enjoy.

 Amusement Park Drive-in – The Amusement Park Drive-in is the old Park Drive-in from downtown Cody, Wyoming, which opened in 1946 and ran thru 2003.
-It was then tore down and hauled it to Billings.
+It was then torn down and hauled it to Billings.
 Showing movies on both sides is a new concept.
 The front projection booth is a caboose.
 The caboose is a 1909 wooden model.

 Yellowstone Cellars & Winery – A Big Sky Country winery!
 Great for wine tasting and they even do nights with live entertainment!

 ZooMontana and Botanical Gardens – ZooMontana is the regions only Association of Zoos and Aquariums (AZA) accredited zoo.
 With over 70-acres, the zoo is home to both native and non-native species, specializing in northern-latitude animals.
 Visitors can also enjoy the Sensory Garden, one of many botanical gardens located at ZooMontana.
 Don't miss this on your things to do in Billings MT list.

 Yellowstone County Museum – The mission of the Yellowstone County Museum is to collect, preserve, research, and interpret the natural history and diverse cultures of the Yellowstone Valley of Montana and the Northern Plains.

 The Reef Waterpark – The Reef Indoor Water Park is the largest indoor water park in the state of Montana; it’s as large as a football field!
 Speed down the Barracuda Blaster or The Tropical Twister, which are three stories high!
-Afterwards, take a refreshing dip in the wave pool or enjoy a soak in the 25-person hot tub.
+Afterward, take a refreshing dip in the wave pool or enjoy a soak in the 25-person hot tub.

 Montana Pro Rodeo Hall and Wall of Fame – The Montana Pro Rodeo Hall and Wall of Fame was formed to honor the achievements of Montana professional rodeo participants.
 The larger than life bronze statue, sculpted by Western Artist R. F. Rains, depicts ban Mortensen, six-time World Champion Bronc Rider riding Tee Box.